Mambourin

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Mambourin had a median taxpayer income of $67,223 and an average of $83,556 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is among the highest in Australia, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
+The median taxpayer income in Mambourin is $67,223, with an average of $83,556, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $72,769 (median) and $90,449 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes all rank highly in Mambourin, between the 84th and 86th percentiles nationally.
-The income bracket of $1,500 - 2,999 dominates with 63.1% of residents (1,600 people), mirroring regional levels where 32.8% occupy this bracket.
-High housing costs consume 18.6% of income, yet strong earnings place disposable income at the 81st percentile.
+According to the 2021 Census figures, household, family, and personal incomes in Mambourin rank highly nationally, between the 84th and 86th percentiles.
+The largest income segment comprises 63.1% earning $1,500 - $2,999 weekly, with 1,600 residents falling into this category.
+This aligns with the region where this cohort likewise represents 32.8%.
+High housing costs consume 18.6% of income, but strong earnings place disposable income at the 81st percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income